HaparaHighlights/modded-extension/README.md

-# modded-extension
+# Hapara extension with a few QOL tweaks
-A heavily-modded version of the "Hapara Highlights" extension, which allows students or employees to completely control what comes in, and what goes out of the Hapara Highlights extension.
+A lightly-modded version of the "Hapara Highlights" extension with QOL changes and upstream bugfixes.